-In 1957, John Updike moved to Ipswich, where he and his family lived in the Polly Dole house on East Street, where they lived for seventeen years.
+In 1957, John Updike moved to Ipswich, where he and his family lived in the Polly Dole house on East Street for seventeen years.
 Updike wrote that “Most Americans have not had the happy experience of living for thirteen years in a seventeenth-century house, since most of America lacks seventeenth-century houses…To wake and work in such a house felt like an honor, a privileged access to the elemental clarity of the spirit that created the first Puritan settlements in the New World.”
 He worked out of an office above what is now the Choate Bridge Pub.

 At the age of 32, on April 1, 1964, Updike became the youngest person ever elected to the National Institute of Arts and Letter.
 Updike’s 1968 novel Couples and several of his short stories were based in the fictional community Tarbox, which everyone knew was really Ipswich.
 Also in 1968, he was featured on the cover of Time Magazine.
 Updike worked as a staff member of the New Yorker for two years before moving to Ipswich, and continued a relationship with the magazine throughout his life.
 He joined the Ipswich Historical Commission and helped author its book, “Something to Preserve.”